 - Clean your email lists.
 Also known as scrubbing, cleaning your email lists allows you to keep sending messages to only engaged subscribers.
 It avoids opt-out and/or unsubscribed contacts who won’t engage, which can hinder your sender score.

 - Verify your email addresses.
 Upon getting new contacts or while scrubbing older lists, it’s important to sift through addresses to differentiate valid and invalid emails.
-Few digital marketing softwares, including Mirabel’s Marketing Manager, offer email verification tools that flag invalid or unknown email addresses to avoid spam traps, phishing or honeypot scams, and unengaged emails.
+Few digital marketing software, including Mirabel’s Clean Your Lists, offer email verification tools that flag invalid or unknown email addresses to avoid spam traps, phishing or honeypot scams, and unengaged emails.

 - Find duplicate email addresses.
 Oftentimes, repeat but inconsistent website visitors forget they’ve already input their email address.
 They’ll keep submitting it to your email list, and some fledging email marketing tools will allow you to send a single email multiple times to one address.
 If a recipient receives the same email multiple times, they’re likely to report as spam.
 More robust email marketing tools, like Mirabel’s Marketing Manager, will auto-flag duplicate addresses, keeping your sender score high.